Topics Briefing on the Revision of the "Guidelines for the Preparation of Product Information Summaries, etc. for Ethical Drugs" Held

 Revision of the Guidelines for the Preparation of Product Information Summaries for Prescription Drugs (Preparation Guidelines)

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) Prescription Drug Product Information Review Committee gave an explanation of the revision of the preparation guidelines.
+The JPMA's Ethical Drug Product Information Review Committee provided Explanation on the revision of the preparation guideline.

 Explanation (1) General Revision